-Beyond historical reasons let us take a look at other attractive dimensions that are worthy of review when buying American:
+Beyond historical reasons, let us take a look at other attractive dimensions that are worthy of review when buying made in USA:

 Quality will always trump quantity.
 We live in a world where we want everything delivered to us as fast as possible, for free; oftentimes meaning the product is made possible on the backs of low-income workers in foreign countries, working around the clock.
 Buying American requires a standard of quality-checks must be met.
 This may take a little longer to produce products and may even cost a tad bit more on the sticker, but in comparison to quality and piece of mind, the sticker should weigh minimal in statement.